aaronkyle/social-development/social-policy/social-policy_world-bank.md

 **Preparing for the Next Generation of Environmental and Social Protection**

-The issues our clients face have changed dramatically over the last 20 years, and their ability to manage them – as well as the Bank’s - has significantly increased.
-In late 2012, the World Bank launched a multi-phased process to review and update its environmental and social safeguard policies.
+The issues our clients face have changed dramatically over the last 20 years, and their ability to manage them – as well as the Bank’s - has significantly increased.In late 2012, the World Bank launched a multi-phased process to review and update its environmental and social safeguard policies.

 The multi-stage review, supported by several periods of global consultations with stakeholders, is being undertaken in response to the need to better address environmental and social issues that countries face today, to deliver better environmental and social outcomes in the projects and programs the Bank supports, to ensure treatment and coverage of environmental and social impacts and risks, to strengthen the ability to monitor and supervise actual impacts on people and the environment, and to better meet the varied needs of borrowers, and help strengthen country frameworks and institutions to deliver sustainable results on the ground.

-The second phase of the review - consultations on a first draft of the proposed Environmental and Social Framework - closed on March 1, 2015.
-The excellent stakeholder feedback we received is being compiled and reviewed, and the draft document will then be revised and shared again.
+The second phase of the review - consultations on a first draft of the proposed Environmental and Social Framework - closed on March 1, 2015.The excellent stakeholder feedback we received is being compiled and reviewed, and the draft document will then be revised and shared again.

 Visit the Consultations page